mthang/genome_annotation/README.md

 ```

 ### Fgenesh
+Fgenesh++ is a pipeline for automatic prediction of genes in eukaryotic genomes based on Softberry gene finding software. see [Link](#Additional-Information) for additional information.
 #### Input data and Resource
 - Repeat masked reference genome in FASTA format
 - a fgenesh [config file](https://github.com/mthang/genome_annotation/blob/main/scripts/05_fgenesh/plant.cfg) which defines path to the reference files (i.e GENE_PARAM, PIPE_PARAM, PROTEIN_DB and BLASTP) and tools.